easpaas/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+  Sessions allow the server to store information about the client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+  Bcrypt provides a one way hash that encrypts users passwords.

 - [ ] What does bcrypt do to slow down attackers?

+  Bcrypt allows the use of ROUNDS to determine the level security algorithm.

 - [ ] What are the three parts of the JSON Web Token?

+  Header, payload and signature.

 ## Minimum Viable Product